LieberInstitute/SPEAQeasy/README.md

 + If you have a single sample split across multiple files, you can signal for the pipeline to merge these files by repeating the sample label/id on each line of files to merge.
 + Input FASTQ files can have the following file extensions: `.fastq`, `.fq`, `.fastq.gz`, `.fq.gz`
 + A `samples.manifest` file cannot include both single-end and paired-end reads; separate pipeline runs should be performed for each of these read types.
++ FASTQ files must not contain "." characters before the typical extension (e.g. sample.1.fastq), since some internal functions rely on splitting file names by ".".

 ### Version description ###